 Primary care clinicians are the health care professionals most likely to see patients with bipolar disorder.
-In a prospective evaluation conducted at a private family practice center, 108 consecutive anxious and/or depressed patients underwent a semistructured diagnostic interview conducted by a family physician with special training in mood disorders.14 Of these patients, 28 (26%) were found to have disorders within the bipolar spectrum (Figure 1).
-In another prospective study,26 bipolar disorder was found to be the most common diagnosis among patients presenting at a primary care mood disorders clinic.
-Evaluations of 187 consecutively referred patients determined that 39% had bipolar disorder (I, II, or NOS).26 mic disorder) are summarized in Table 1.27,28 All of these disorders are characterized by the presence of manic (bipolar I and bipolar NOS) or hypomanic (bipolar II and cyclothymic) episodes.
+In a prospective evaluation conducted at a private family practice center, 108 consecutive anxious and/or depressed patients underwent a semistructured diagnostic interview conducted by a family physician with special training in mood disorders.
+Of these patients, 28 (26%) were found to have disorders within the bipolar spectrum (Figure 1).
+In another prospective study, bipolar disorder was found to be the most common diagnosis among patients presenting at a primary care mood disorders clinic.
+Evaluations of 187 consecutively referred patients determined that 39% had bipolar disorder (I, II, or NOS).

+The manic and depressive symptoms required for the DSM-IV diagnosis of disorders of the bipolar spectrum (bipolar I, bipolar II, bipolar disorder NOS, and cyclothymic disorder) are summarized in Table 1.27,28 All of these disorders are characterized by the presence of manic (bipolar I and bipolar NOS) or hypomanic (bipolar II and cyclothymic) episodes.
 In addition, they are all typically associated with depressive episodes.
 Although depressive symptoms are not required for the diagnosis of bipolar I or bipolar NOS, they are still frequently observed in these patients.
-In the Stanley Foundation Bipolar Network, more than 50% of patients with bipolar disorder I said that depressive symptoms had been their first bipolar symptoms.29 Among bipolar I patients, 76% reported more than 4 episodes of depression during the course of their illness, and 44% reported more than 20 episodes of depression.29 Similarly, a study in which bipolar patients were followed for a mean of 12.8 years found depression to be the predominant symptom.10 The major difference between disorders of the bipolar spectrum and major depressive disorder, then, is a history of hypomanic or manic symptoms.
+In the Stanley Foundation Bipolar Network, more than 50% of patients with bipolar disorder I said that depressive symptoms had been their first bipolar symptoms.
+Among bipolar I patients, 76% reported more than 4 episodes of depression during the course of their illness, and 44% reported more than 20 episodes of depression.
+Similarly, a study in which bipolar patients were followed for a mean of 12.8 years found depression to be the predominant symptom.
+The major difference between disorders of the bipolar spectrum and major depressive disorder, then, is a history of hypomanic or manic symptoms.